amigoslibraryservices/lcp-docker/README.md

 1. Clone this repository.
 2. Change directories into the `base-local` directory.
+3. Adjust if needed values in [.env file](./env)
-3. Determine whether to store encrypted files on the local file system or in AWS S3 (*hint: for this initial version, choose filesystem*).
+4. Determine whether to store encrypted files on the local file system or in AWS S3 (*hint: for this initial version, choose filesystem*).
-4. Copy the proper files based on the storage selection; for example:
+5. Copy the proper files based on the storage selection; for example:
     ```bash
     cp docker-compose.yaml.fs docker-compose.yaml
-    cp files/etc/config.yaml.fs files/etc/config.yaml
+    cp etc/config.yaml.fs etc/config.yaml
     ```
-5. Edit the IP address hard-coded in the docker-compose.yaml file to match that of your local host.
-Also review the port numbers and the passwords provided and change if needed.
 6. When ready, run the Docker Compose command in the base-local directory to instantiate the Docker stack:
     ```bash
     sudo docker-compose up -d
     ```
-7. When the containers are built and deployed, the database is empty; import the database schemas:
+7. Wait till the database starts and is ready to connect to using the following command:
     ```bash
-    sudo ./populate_mysql_databases.sh
+    docker-compose logs -f database
     ```
-    If you execute this command fairly soon after the `docker-compose` command, the MySQL service may not have completed starting up.
-(Startup takes a full two minutes on our test system.)
-In this case, you should see some "waiting" and error messages until the service is available to receive SQL queries.
-Once available, the script will create databases, download and import schemas, and create a user with full privileges on the databases.

-8. Although the LCP containers were started in step 6, they failed because there was no database configured.
-Now that the database is available, shut down the services, then bring them back up so the LCP services can log into the database.
-The order in which the containers is started is important.
-The database container must be started and operational before the lcpserver, lsdserver, and testfrontend containers are started.
-Using `docker-compose restart` has not resulted in a good startup order for us; performing separate down and up operations has resulted in a functional order.
+8. After the database is fully up and ready restart `lcpserver`, `lsdserver`, and `testfrontend`:
     ```bash
-    sudo docker-compose down
     sudo docker-compose up -d
     ```
 Once the services are started, the system should be active.